benfff85/advent-of-code-2019/README.md

 Finding marker string in a signal

 Unusually easy for day 6, converted to set and got size to find unique elements in a potential marker.

+## Day 7

+Finding the side of directories and subdirectories

+Created custom map, hit issue with false assumption that directory names were globally unique.
+Calculated directory size with every file addition and oddly ignored the ls command just assuming lists of files/directories took place in the tracked current working directory.